Sumitha2502/DictionaryAPIDay20/README.md

-This task displays the meaning for the given input when we clicked search or press enter
+This task displays the meaning for the given input when we click search or press enter

 Deployed Link:
 https://dictionarywordapi.netlify.app/